 For housing development of 10 or more units and major commercial development of 1,000 sq. m or more of new internal floorspace, applicants will be required to submit an Employment and Skills Plan (ESP).
-The ESP will be proportionate to the scale of the proposal and identify opportunities for the employment and skills development of local people through during the implementation construction and operational stages of the proposal.
+The ESP will be proportionate to the scale of the proposal and identify opportunities for the employment and skills development of local people during the construction and operational stages of the proposal.